tonal-glyph/tgtracker/README.md

 ## Nice-to-haves but fraught with issues

+- I'd want to support new technologies like Vulkan and Wayland, but I'm torn right now.
+The ideas I have for the document module like SVGs of FAUST formulas is pushing me towards a web-based frontend. azul might be the best choice for that.
 - Able to import/play many module formats through libopenmpt/libxmp/oxdz
 - VST2/3, DSSI, LADSPA, LV2, AU plugin support
 - A scripting API